google/gvisor/content/docs/architecture_guide/security.md

 With a VM, an application’s interactions with the host are replaced by interactions with a guest operating system and a set of virtualized hardware devices.
 These hardware devices are then implemented via the host System API by a Virtual Machine Monitor (VMM).
+The Sentry similarly prevents direct interactions by providing its own implementation of the System API that the application must interact with.
+Applications are not able to to directly craft specific arguments or flags for the host System API, or interact directly with host primitives.

-For both the Sentry and a VMM, it’s worth noting that while direct interactions are minimized, indirect interactions are still possible.
-For example, a read on a host-backed file in the Sentry will ultimately result in a host read system call (made by the Sentry, not by passing through arguments from the application), similarly to how a read on a block device in a VMM will often result in a host read system call from the backing file.
-The same applies for a write on a socket, on a write on a tap device.
+For both the Sentry and a VMM, it’s worth noting that while direct interactions are not possible, indirect interactions are still possible.
+For example, a read on a host-backed file in the Sentry may ultimately result in a host read system call (made by the Sentry, not by passing through arguments from the application), similar to how a read on a block device in a VM may result in the VMM issuing a corresponding host read system call from a backing file.

-The key difference here is that the Sentry implements a second System API directly instead of relying on virtualized hardware and a guest operating system.
-This selects a distinct set of trade-offs, largely in the performance and compatibility domains.
-Since sandbox transitions of the nature described above are generally expensive, a guest operating system will typically take ownership of resources.
+An important distinction from a VM is that the Sentry implements a System API based directly on host System API primitives instead of relying on virtualized hardware and a guest operating system.
+This selects a distinct set of trade-offs, largely in the performance, efficiency and compatibility domains.
+Since transitions in and out of the sandbox are relatively expensive, a guest operating system will typically take ownership of resources.
 For example, in the above case, the guest operating system may read the block device data in a local page cache, to avoid subsequent reads.
 This may lead to better performance but lower efficiency, since memory may be wasted or duplicated.
 The Sentry opts instead to defer to the host for many operations during runtime, for improved efficiency but lower performance in some use cases.

 ### What can a sandbox do?